Welcome to Nepal

 Resting - O2 95; HR 70; BR 9.
 BP 146/88; 128/84; 127/83.
 After exercise - O2 94; HR 123; BR 13.

-I return my diary to the XE staff and question them over how my data would be utilised, particularly as my trek had differed somewhat from those of my colleagues on Trek D. I was told in no uncertain terms, that my data would be equally valid, if not of more interest to the research team, due to the problems I had encountered on the way up.
-This data would be analysed to see if there were any indicators for mild AMS.
+I return the completed diary to the XE staff and question them over how my data would be utilised, particularly as my trek had differed somewhat from those of my colleagues on Trek D. I was told in no uncertain terms that my data would be amalgamated with all the other statistics after which it would all be analysed.

-A contribution to medical research was a major driver for me when deciding to come on this expedition, especially that relating to intensive care, so I feel quite comforted in the knowledge that my data won't just be discarded.
+A contribution to medical research was a major driver for me when deciding to come on this expedition, especially that relating to intensive care, so I feel quite comforted in the knowledge that my data won't be discarded as 'invalid'.

 Leaving the Summit Hotel for the last time, the heavens open and the rain pours down.
 Perhaps Kathmandu is shedding tears for our departure?

 We get on the minibus, but as it navigates the narrow streets outside the hotel, we manage to get stuck in a 'traffic jam'.
-The road is barely wide enough for two vehicles to pass, except in driveways, and the stubborn nature of Nepali drivers mean that often an impasse is reached, neither party moving forwards or backwards.
+The road is barely wide enough for two vehicles to pass and the stubborn nature of Nepali drivers mean that often an impasse is reached, neither party moving forwards or backwards.

 Last day... and rain

-We are there for about 25 minutes, honking horns and moving backwards and forwards a couple of feet to let traffic through... but no real attempt at reaching a resolution.
-Everybody is tense, not wishing to miss the flight.
-I feel like jumping out to direct the traffic... as the solution seems so obvious.
+We are there for about 25 minutes, honking horns and moving backwards and forwards a couple of feet to let traffic through, with no real intent at reaching a resolution.
+Everybody is tense, not wishing to miss our flight.
+I feel like jumping out to direct the traffic, as the solution seems so obvious.

-The humidity levels are rising in the bus and so are tempers... but the experienced Nepal travellers had seen it all before and are quite chilled about it.
-Finally, the main instigator, a tanker driver sees the obvious and pulls out of the way down a side road, freeing up the situation.
+The humidity levels are rising in the bus and so are tempers... but the experienced Nepal travellers have seen it all before and are quite chilled about it.
+Finally, the main instigator, a tanker driver, sees the obvious solution and pulls out of the way down a side road, freeing up the situation.

 My rucksack is given a cursory examination at security and I am released through for boarding.
 The flight is delayed slightly due to a missing passenger (perhaps the one with the missing boarding ticket), but within half an hour we are on our way, turbulence included.

 The plane for this part of the flight is a Boeing 767-300 Gulf Traveller seating 257 in Economy Class.
-The flight is nothing spectacular and I sleep most of the way, apart from being wakened for lunch - a spicy rice and chicken dish, with a lychee and a carrot/cucumber mix - yuk.
-I don't find it appetising at all and leave most of it.
-Hopefully the next flight will be better.
+The flight is nothing spectacular and I sleep most of the way, apart from being wakened for lunch.
+A spicy rice and chicken dish, with a lychee and a carrot/cucumber mix.
+I don't find this appetising at all, leaving most of it on the plate.
+Hopefully the next flight meal will be better.

 Executive Lounge, Bahrain (photo courtesy of Ralf)